Noisy Neighbours UK – Our Survey Results Revealed

 In order to be able to benchmark data more accurately we needed to take account of the urban/rural divide more effectively.
 Fortunately, in England, local authorities are classified in accordance with the extent to which they are urbanised.

 The figures were compared to ONS and census information further in order to explore relationships with other data sets, including density of population and housing.
 As a result, local authorities will be able to judge their performance within their own classification alongside other measures in order to identify potential disparities.

-Our data is presented below in an interactive dashboard where local authorities can view their own data and rankings alongside overall national, regional and classification data (although we are not aware of any, some users may find compatibility issues with certain browsers, software or security settings).
-Click in the local authority name box, scroll to your local authority and select.
+Our data is presented in an interactive dashboard where local authorities can view their own data and rankings alongside overall national, regional and classification data.
+This data is now available here.

-Whilst the above facility provides a much improved basis for comparison our study indicated that a number of obstacles remained.
+Whilst the data tool provides a much improved basis for comparison our study indicated that a number of obstacles remained.
 Consider the following points, for example:

 Our survey results showed that the greater the rate of complaints received (number of complaints received per every 1000 population) the greater the number of officers are employed.
 However, the enforcement rate (number of notices served against complaints received) demonstrated a very weak relationship to staffing levels.
 The result indicates that the approach to enforcement may differ from area to area; perhaps not surprising, if one considers the nature and variables associated with nuisance (for example, ‘what might be a nuisance in Belgrave Square may not necessarily be in Bermondsey’).
 In addition, one might consider that where enforcement is exercised in a sector where local politics, resources and priorities differ from borough to borough, there will be difficulties comparing ‘like with like’.